Home

 Validity of Test Results

-A test report will not be reissued if two years have passed since taking the test because English skills may improve or decline over time.
+A test report will not be reissued if two years have passed since taking the test because English proficiency may improve or decline over time.

-Below are the Levels of junior English Proficiency Evaluated by listening and reading.
+Below are the five Levels of English Proficiency evaluated based on listening and reading skills.

 Level Description